 Jobs in manufacturing, mining, agriculture, other more male-specific jobs have been disappearing.
 Service-providing jobs have been exploding.
 The BLS tells us that 80% of America’s jobs are in the service industry sector and that that percentage is going up fast.
 Fifteen years ago it was 70-75%.
 In 2004 it was 76.8%.
 Why has it grown so much?
 Because of these: Healthcare, Social Services, Professional, and Educational jobs–the jobs women have been flocking to.
+Consider the collapse we are in.
+Healthcare and Social Services are booming and being flooded by women because they cater to them because people are becoming more and more in need of health and social assistance.
+Why?
+People aren’t doing anything anymore.
+People aren’t being productive and making things anymore.
+People aren’t laboring with their hands anymore.
+Instead they are taking a dive into obesity, depression, and hunger which in turn drive up the demand for more healthcare, more food stamps, more social services, and more hand-outs.
+This is the making of a communist economy, bar-none.
 The rest of the service-providing jobs are either in decline or not growing.
 The male-specific goods-producing sector (mining, construction, manufacturing) makes up only 12.7% and is declining.
 The agricultural sector—the farmers, fisherman, foresters, hunters—makes up a whopping 1.4% and is declining.

 Whatever the politicians may be doing with these statistics, the overall picture is incredibly bleak for men.
 Men, meanwhile, are flipping off their future and checking out of society–and checking out of the female-catered service-providing job market.
 They can do this, I suppose, because their mother has a room or basement in her house and plenty of money.
 Or, their father has room in his trailer.
 What else can they do?

 No, I don’t believe in male privilege.
 Males get their rear ends kicked everyday, society tries to mow them down from childhood, boys are taken from their perfectly capable fathers because of courts favoring women in divorce (I was one of those boys), women criticize them and blame them everyday for all the social problems, jobs (the ones that remain) give them no favors, and no one’s thanking them.
 The very accusation itself is a misandric one that promotes discrimination.
-The good ones, of course, will turn the other cheek, because they can handle it.
+The righteous ones, of course, will turn the other cheek, because they will come back with the Messiah in due time and judge them with justice—the eye for eye, slap for slap kind.
 They know that it wasn’t Eve who was put into the garden to work it for Adam’s sake, but it was Adam who was put in there to work it for Eve’s sake.
-To those who have sweat and bled for us, to the millions of men who have died for the freedoms in America, I thank you.
-To the millions more disabled and suffering vets, thank you.
+To those who have sweat and bled for us, to the millions of men who have died for the freedoms in America, the Lord bless you.
+To the millions more disabled and suffering vets, the Lord bless you.
 Thank you for showing us all what “male privilege” is really about.

 USAToday reported that single and childless women under 30 are out-earning their male counterparts in the United States biggest metropolitan areas.
 “The women out-earn men in 39 of the 50 biggest cities and match them in another eight.”